Work in Progress

 Domestic Violence, Decision-Making Power and Female Employment in Colombia

-Using data from the Colombian Demographic and Health Survey, I study the relationship between domestic violence (DV) and women's employment.
-I find a positive relationship between DV and employment, which persists when I exploit husband's childhood experience of domestic violence as a source of plausibly exogenous variation for the incidence of DV.
-I find that the incidence of DV increases the likelihood of female employment by about 19 percentage points.
+Using data from the Colombian Demographic and Health Survey, I study the effect of domestic violence (DV) on women’s employment.
+I find a positive relationship between DV and employment, which persists when I exploit the husband’s own childhood experience of domestic violence as a source of plausibly exogenous variation for the incidence of DV.
+I find that reported DV increases the likelihood of female employment by about 23 percentage points, or 35% percent.
+This result is robust to potential violations of the IV assumptions: the exclusion restriction and monotonicity.
 To explore potential mechanisms underlying this positive result, I use a causal mediation analysis.
-I find that a woman's willingness to divorce, which comes from increases in a woman's outside option, may be such main mechanism.
+I find that a woman’s willingness to divorce, which comes from increases in her outside option, is an important mediator.
 Working women are able to gain control over money and to acquire the financial resources they need to be able to escape the violence and end the marital union.